The Yiddish Policemen's Union: Setting

 The Yiddish Policemen's Union is set in an alternative history version of the present day.
-The premise is that contrary to real history, the United States voted to implement the 1940 Slattery Report, which recommended the provision of land in Alaska for the temporary refugee settlement of European Jews who were being persecuted by the Nazis during World War II (see also Jews escaping from German-occupied Europe).
-The novel's divergence point from real history is revealed in the first dozen chapters to be the death of Anthony Dimond, Alaska Territory delegate to the U.S. Congress, in a car accident; Dimond was the politician most responsible for preventing a vote on the report.
+The premise is that, contrary to real history, the United States voted to implement the 1940 Slattery Report, which recommended the provision of land in Alaska for the temporary refugee settlement of European Jews who were being persecuted by the Nazis during World War II (see also Jews escaping from German-occupied Europe).
+The novel's divergence point from real history is revealed in the first dozen chapters to be the death of Anthony Dimond, Alaska Territory delegate to the U.S. Congress, in a car crash; Dimond was the politician most responsible for preventing a vote on the report.
 It imagines a temporary independent Jewish settlement being created on the Alaskan coast.
-As a result, only two million Jews are murdered in the Holocaust instead of six million (as in the real world).
+As a result, two million Jews are murdered in the Holocaust, instead of six million (as in the real world).

 The setting is Sitka, Alaska, which has become a sprawling metropolis at the center of the Jewish settlement in Alaska.
 One of the city's landmarks is the 'Safety Pin', a tall building erected for the 1977 World Fair held in Sitka and a source of pride for its inhabitants.
 The lands across the border are populated primarily by Tlingit Alaska Natives, and there has been a history of friction between the Jews and the Tlingit, but also of intermarriage and cross-cultural contact; one of the novel's characters, Berko Shemets, is half Jewish, half Tlingit.
-Sitka's status as a Federal District (US territory) has been granted for only sixty years, and the novel is set at the end of this period.
-The President of the United States is an evangelical Christian and Christian Zionist who is promising to go through with the 'Reversion' of Sitka to the State of Alaska.
+Sitka's status as a Federal District (U.S. territory) has been granted for only sixty years, and the novel is set at the end of this period.
+The President of the United States is an evangelical Christian and Christian Zionist who is promising to go through with the "Reversion" of Sitka to the State of Alaska.

 In the novel, the State of Israel is founded in 1948, but is destroyed after only three months in an alternative version of the Arab-Israeli War.
 Without Israel, Palestine is described as a mosaic of contending religious and secular nationalist groups locked in internecine conflict; Jerusalem is described as "a city of blood and slogans painted on the wall, severed heads on telephone poles".
 The United States president believes in "divine sanction" for neo-Zionism, a movement seeking for Jews to reclaim Israel once again.